xxamii/FileManager/README.md

 # How to Use It

 - Download the repository, and unzip it.
-- Open the solution inside Visual Studio.
+- Go to FileManager/bin/Debug.
-- Build the project and run it.
+- Run FileManager.exe.

 ### Commands